azyablov/dot/README.md

 - Preemtive connection closure with subsequent scaling out appliction (instantiation of new PoDs):
   - Less active clients.
   - Bigger RTT.
-- Collect necessary app metrics to orchestrate app and perform scale-in/out.
+- Collect necessary app metrics to orchestrate app and perform scale-in/out on demand.

 #### Processing of requests

 - Use load-babancers for TCP connections.
 - Refuse conntions (could be use as temporary measure and considered that client application is tolerant enougth).
-- Collect necessary app metrics to orchestrate app and perform scale-in/out.
+- Collect necessary app metrics to orchestrate app and perform scale-in/out on demand.

 ## Usage of prototype